vippsas/vipps-ecom-api/vipps-ecom-api.md

 * `merchantSerialNumber`: The merchant's Vipps id.
 * `orderId`: Must be unique for the `merchantSerialNumber`.

 To initiate an express checkout payment the payment initiation call must include the `"paymentType":"eComm Express Payment"` parameter.
+If this parameter is not passed, the payment type will default to regular payment.

 Once successfully initiated, a response with a redirect URL is returned.